flavorstudios/website/README.md

 Copy
 Edit
 [Firebase] Missing Firebase environment variable(s): NEXT_PUBLIC_FIREBASE_API_KEY, ...
-Use env.example as a reference for the correct variable names and structure.
+Use `.env.example` as a reference for the correct variable names and structure.

 Cookie Consent Banner (via GTM)
 The cookie consent banner is injected via Google Tag Manager and is shown only on public pages for visitors on live hostnames who have not previously granted consent.
 GTM is the single source of truth for injection and Consent Mode.